How our research illuminates contemporary society

 Bringing Geelong's sporting past to life

 As part of Deakin’s mission to connect with our communities, we're partnering with the Kardinia Park Stadium Trust to help create the Geelong Sports Museum.
-Our researchers are delving into the Geelong region's rich sporting history, uncovering forgotten aspects and securing historical artifacts for public display.
+Our researchers are delving into the Geelong region's rich sporting history, uncovering forgotten aspects and securing historical artefacts for public display.

 Our researchers

-The Centre for Contemporary Histories brings together a dynamic team of over 50 researchers investigating diverse topics such as Australia’s Indigenous history, cultural transmission, religious change and the political uses of history.
+The Deakin Centre for Contemporary Histories brings together a dynamic team of over 50 researchers investigating diverse topics such as Australia’s Indigenous history, cultural transmission, religious change and the political uses of history.

-Cassandra Atherton is the co-director of the Centre for Contemporary Histories.
+Cassandra Atherton is the co-director of the Deakin Centre for Contemporary Histories.
 Her research focuses on prose poetry, particularly the role of poets as public intellectuals and hibakusha poets.
 Cassandra is an award-winning author and editor, with over 30 published works and numerous grants supporting her research on atomic bomb poetry and poetic biographies of the elderly.

-David Lowe is the co-director of the Centre for Contemporary Histories.
+David Lowe is the co-director of the Deakin Centre for Contemporary Histories.
 He is a historian specialising in modern international relations and Australia’s role in world affairs.
 David’s work focuses on the historical dimensions of contemporary policy issues and he is the co-founder of the Australian Policy and History Network, which encourages historians to inform current policy debates.

 Featured projects

-Our researchers at the Centre for Contemporary Histories are engaged in groundbreaking projects that examine how historical narratives influence contemporary issues and public perceptions.
+Our researchers at the Deakin Centre for Contemporary Histories are engaged in groundbreaking projects that examine how historical narratives influence contemporary issues and public perceptions.

 Understanding medievalism’s modern impact